Dyalog/ride/tests/readme.md

 #Running the test suite

-Use a 64-bit Linux Unicode interpreter.
-Clear the session log (e.g. `rm "$OBJDIR"/default.dlf` if the interpreter is from a development version) and reset RIDE's preferences to factory defaults (`rm -r ~/.config/ride30`).
+Install a 64-bit Unicode interpreter on Linux and in RIDE's git root do:

-Build RIDE (`./dist.sh linux64`) and run it with autospawning and load the test framework:
+    ./dist.sh linux64        # package RIDE as an executable

-    RIDE_SPAWN=1 RIDE_JS=tests/t.js build/ride30/linux64/ride30
+    rm -r ~/.config/ride30   # reset prefs to factory defaults rm "$OBJDIR"/default.dlf # delete interpreter's session log RIDE_SPAWN=1 RIDE_JS=tests/t.js build/ride30/linux64/ride30

 RIDE's main window and a devtools window should appear near the right edge of your screen.